Diana Ross and Janet Jackson are nowhere to be found in the new Michael Jackson biography, “Michael.”

 LionsgatePeople are also reading…

-- Smyth leaders prepare for any data center projects
+- Smyth County undertakes groundwork to prepare for potential data center interest

 Jaafar Jackson as Michael Jackson in "Michael."